Satont/yakui/README.md

 ## Credits

-Special thanks goes to sogehige, our bot logger was copyed from his project.
+Special thanks goes to sogehige, our bot logger was copied from his project.